-Used on over 28,000,000 million websites worldwide, Google Analytics is recognized as the most widely adopted of modern web analytics tools.
-While there’s no doubt this tool can help businesses understand how users find and engage with their website — and in turn help steer their marketing efforts in the right direction — the ROI they see is largely influenced by how the tool is used.
+Used on tens of millions of websites worldwide, Google Analytics is recognized as the most widely adopted of modern web analytics platforms.
+While there’s no doubt this tool can help businesses understand how users find and engage with their website — and in turn help steer respective inbound marketing efforts in the right direction — the ROI they see is largely influenced by how the tool is used.

-Another choice you’ll have to make in the setup of Google Analytics is how to deploy the tool.
+The first choice to make in configuring Google Analytics 4 is how to deploy the tool.
 Rather than manually adding tracking code to your website for deployment, Google Tag Manager makes the process far more efficient and beneficial to your website’s ROI.

 While Google Analytics adds value to your inbound marketing strategy on its own, that value multiples when you pair this tool with other solutions in your marketing toolbox.

 Consider your Google Ads account as an example.
 The seamless exchange of data between these two platforms provides you with added engagement metrics around your ads, such as time on page, number of page views and bounce rate.
 This can help you assess whether or not your ads are driving the right kind of traffic to your website.
 You can also use these metrics to help guide retargeting efforts — for instance, targeting a specific group of more engaged, interested users who did not bounce from the website.